University of Northern California, Lorenzo Patiño School of Law: History

-The school held its first classes in the spring of 1983.
-The first instructors were Douglas Nareau, John Ewing, Betty Rocker, Heman Smith and Linda Dankman.
-Nareau and Ewing were featured in The Sacramento Bee as Valedictorians of their respective law schools.
-Betty Rocker was one of Sacramento's premier criminal defense attorneys and Smith had gained praise for successful litigation that challenged redlining as a loan practice.
-Lorenzo Patino was one of the first Latino judges in the state.

-One hundred and eighty seven students enrolled the first year.
-Doug Nareau sold his shares in the wchool in 1984 to move to Del Norte County where he became the District Attorney and was honored as The We-Tip 1987 National District Attorney of the year.

 Authorization to operate

 The law school did not have professional accreditation from either the American Bar Association Office of the Consultant on Legal Education or the State Bar of California Committee of Bar Examiners.

 As an unaccredited educational institution, the UNC had to be authorized to operate by the California Bureau for Private Postsecondary Education.
 It was approved to confer the Juris Doctor degree and a certificate in paralegal studies.
 It was registered as an unaccredited law school with the State Bar of California Committee of Bar Examiners.

 Because it was not accredited, UNC law students had to take and pass the First-year Law Students' Examination, informally called the "Baby Bar", at the end of their first year to receive credit for their legal study and as one of the qualifications to sit the California Bar Examination after taking the degree.

 At its June 2013 meeting, the State Bar of California terminated the school's registration as an unaccredited, fixed-facility and degree granting authority, effective as of June 30, 2013.